-- 1.1 The Board should meet regularly and as warranted by particular circumstances, as deemed appropriate by the board members.
-Companies are encouraged to amend their Articles of Association to provide for telephonic and videoconference meetings.
-The number of board meetings held in the year, as well as the attendance of every board member at those meetings and meetings of specialised committees established by the Board, should be disclosed in the company's annual report. - 1.2 Companies should adopt internal guidelines setting forth matters that require board approval, and specify in their corporate governance disclosures the type of material transactions that require board approval under such guidelines. - 1.3 Every director should receive appropriate training (including his or her duties as a director and how to discharge those duties) when he is first appointed to the Board.
-This should include an orientation-training program to ensure that incoming directors are familiar with the company's business and governance practices.
-It is equally important that directors should receive further relevant training, particularly on relevant new laws, regulations and changing commercial risks, from time to time.
+- 1.5 Companies should adopt internal guidelines setting forth matters that require board approval, and specify in their corporate governance disclosures the type of material transactions that require board approval under such guidelines. - 1.6 Every director should receive appropriate training (including his or her duties as a director and how to discharge those duties) when he is first appointed to the Board.
+This should include an orientation program to ensure that incoming directors are familiar with the company's business and governance practices.
+It is equally important that directors should receive further relevant training, particularly on relevant new laws, regulations and changing commercial risks, from time to time. - 1.7 Upon appointment of each director, companies should provide a formal letter to the director, setting out the director's duties and obligations.